Tropical Fruits are juicy, sweet, and remind us of our last holiday at the beach.

 In season all year round.

-By the way, Priya from the Photo Wali Blog encountered cactus fruits in India.
+By the way, Priya from Photo Wali encountered cactus fruits in India.
 Those don't grow in the tropics, in fact, the opposite, cactus fruits grow in arid areas of the world.
-They are quite exotic, and juicy as well yet I don't think I will be compiling a post about dessert fruits that's why I thought I would just quickly share this interesting fruit here at the end.
-Write me a mail if you know a couple of edible fruits growing in the desserts and I might reconsider a post.
+They are quite exotic, and juicy as well, yet I don't think I will be compiling a post about dessert fruits, that's why I thought I would just quickly share this interesting fruit here at the end.

 Priya shared the following:

 I came across the pretty, pinkish-red fruits of the cactus at a stall at the International Kite Festival in India.
 Cactus fruits, also called Cactus Pears or Prickly Pears, are not only edible but filled with health benefits.
-These fruits have a lovely sweet-sour taste to them, making them ideal candidates for making juices and jams.
+These fruits have a lovely sweet-sour taste to them, making them ideal candidates for making prickly pear juice and jams.